bevyengine/rfcs/rfcs/45-stageless.md

 If-needed ordering is the corret stategy in virtually cases: in Bevy, interior mutability at the component or resource level is rare, almost never needed and results in other serious and subtle bugs.
 As we move towards specifying system ordering dependencies at scale, it is critical to avoid spuriously breaking users schedules, and silent, pointless performance hits are never good.

-### Why can't we just use system chaining for run criteria?
+### Why can't we just use system handling (previously system chaining) for run criteria?

 There are two reasons why this doesn't work:

 1. The system we're applying a run criteria does not have an input type.
-2. System chaining does not work if the chained systems are incompatible.
+2. System handling does not work if the `SystemParam` of the original and handling systems are incompatible.
 This is far too limiting.

 ### Why aren't run criteria cached?